rljacobson/Miranda/README.md

 it.
 I am not aware of anyone using Miranda today.
 A couple of old classic texts by Simon Peyton Jones use Miranda.
 It would be interesting to see those texts get another chance at life.

-This repository contains the original source code with a reorganized file structure and minimal changes to make it build with CMake.
+This repository contains the "***NEW 64bit compatible:*** Miranda™ source release version 2.066 of 31 January 2020" with a reorganized file structure and minimal changes to make it build with CMake.

 The changes to the build system have made the following obsolete or broken: